-He holds a PhD in Microbiology and a Master of Business Administration, both from the University of Melbourne, and is a Graduate Member of the Australian Institute of
+He holds a PhD in Microbiology and a Master of Business Administration, both from the University of Melbourne, and is a Graduate Member of the Australian Institute of Company Directors.

-Company Directors.

-Other current directorships: Dr Kasian is currently Non-Executive Director (appointed 31 August 2016) and Chair

-(appointed 15 September 2018) of IODM Limited (ASX: IOD).
-He is also Non-Executive Director of Zucero Therapeutics Ltd (appointed 10 March 2021) and Eco Systems Ltd

-(appointed 16 October 2019).
+Other current directorships: Dr Kasian is currently Non-Executive Director (appointed 31 August 2016) and Chair (appointed 15 September 2018) of IODM Limited (ASX: IOD).
+He was appointed a Non Executive Director of Zucero Therapeutics Limited on 10 March 2021 and currently holds the role of Chairman.
+He is also Non Executive Director of Eco Systems Ltd (appointed 16 October 2019).

-Former directorships (last 3 years): Previously he served as a Non-Executive Director, then Chairman and CEO of Genetic

-Technologies Limited (appointed 12 December 2013 and resigned 23 September 2019).
+Former directorships (last 3 years): Previously he served as a Non-Executive Director, then Chairman and CEO of Genetic Technologies Limited (appointed 12 December 2013 and resigned 23 September 2019).

-Special responsibilities: Chair of the Audit and Risk Committee
+Special responsibilities: Chair of the Audit and Risk Committee and member of the People, Culture & Remuneration Committee.